Protect your smart home from potential hackers

 It seems like a pain and we’re all tempted to use something easy, but having a strong password could mean the difference between being hacked and keeping your smart home secure.
 Include a combination of uppercase and lowercase letters, numbers and special characters and don’t use the same password for multiple devices.

 You should also ALWAYS change the password that comes with the device.

 Use anti-virus software

 There are new viruses being created every single day, and many of them are targeting new connected devices that people don’t know how to keep secure yet.
-Wherever possible (and especially on your laptop or computer) use anti-virus software and update it regularly.
+Wherever possible, use anti-virus software on your smart home devices and update it regularly.

 Be vigilant with phishing emails and suspicious phone calls.
 Many phishing emails are very realistic imitations now and it can be hard to spot a fake.